AdarshSantoria/Lab-Projects/README.md

 ### 4. Information Database Systems
 Information Database Systems project covers the design and implementation of relational databases.
 Learn how to model data, create schemas, and perform efficient queries.

+### 5. Introduction to TensorFlow
+Dive into the world of TensorFlow, exploring its applications in Artificial Intelligence, Machine Learning, and Deep Learning.
+This Coursera lab provides a comprehensive introduction to the essential concepts and practical implementations.

+### 6. Neural Networks and Deep Learning
+Delve into the intricacies of neural networks and deep learning in this Coursera lab.
+Covering fundamental concepts and advanced techniques, this module equips you with the skills needed to design and implement neural networks effectively.

 ## Electrical Engineering

 ### 1. Applied Electronics